federico-moretti/express-served-page-time/README.md

 ## Get started

-Initialize it just after Express
+Initialize it as a middleware after Express.

 ```js
 const express = require('express');